DevDokus/RedM-Metabolism/README.md

 # Requirements
 - [VorpCore](https://github.com/VORPCORE/VORP-Core)

+# Discord
+If you need any information about my script,<br>
+if you found a bug, if you have an idea for the next version, or if you simply need some help.
+Feel free to join our [Discord](http://discord.gg/2gdypBhsye)

 # Framework
 Currently, this script only works with VORP. <br>
 In the near future this script will also be <br>